Welcome to the KVFinder-web service!

 Depth characterization

-Depth characterization is a method used to identify the degree of burial of the binding site, with the largest and deepest cavity often corresponding to the active site in an enzymatic protein.
-This information can be helpful in identifying the active site throughout the molecular surface.
+Depth characterization assesses the degree of burial of the binding site, with the largest and deepest cavity often corresponding to the active site in an enzymatic protein.
+This information can help identify the active site on the molecular surface.

-A schematic represention of the depth characterization is shown below.
-To perform depth characterization, a spatial filter is used to evaluate whether a cavity point (black) is a direct neighbor (red) of a bulk point, which assigns it as a boundary point (shown in panel A of the schematic).
-The distance between the cavity point (black) and the boundary points (red) is then calculated (shown in panel B of the schematic), and the shortest distance (blue line) is considered the depth of the cavity point.
+A schematic representation of the depth characterization process is shown below, illustrating how it calculates the depth of each cavity point based on its proximity to the boundary points.
+A spatial filter is used to evaluate whether a cavity point (in black) is a direct neighbor (red point) of a bulk point, which assigns it as a boundary point (as shown in panel A of the schematic).
+The distance between the cavity point (in black) and the boundary points (in red) is then calculated (as shown in panel B of the schematic), and the shortest distance (indicated by the blue line) represents the depth of the cavity point.
 By calculating the depth of all cavity points, the maximum and average depths can be determined for each detected cavity.

 Source: Guerra et al. (2021) .
 License: CC BY 4.0 .